innerlee/fundamentals.ai/_ai/2018-06-17-i-do-love-julia.md

 When you use `do`, it assumes that the first argument of the previous function accepts a function.
 And the definition of that function is defined right after the keyword `do`.

-How about we use another word, say `dot`, and when `dot` appears, it assumes the function after it takes an object as the first argument, and feed the output of previous functions to it?
+How about we use another word, say `dont`, and when `dont` appears, it assumes the function after it takes an object as the first argument, and feed the output of previous functions to it?
-And if it is okay, how about not calling it `dot`, but reuse the term `do`?
+And if it is okay, how about not calling it `dont`, but reuse the term `do`?
 For example,

 ```julia